Total Knee Replacement surgery

 The significant and common risks are as follows:

-• Infection (around 1%): every effort is undertaken to avoid infection by performing the knee surgery in sterile conditions (laminar air flow theatre) and by giving antibiotics around the time of operation.
-Despite this infection can still occur.
+- Infection (around 1%): every effort is undertaken to avoid infection by performing the knee surgery in sterile conditions (laminar air flow theatre) and by giving antibiotics around the time of operation.
+Despite this infection can still rarely occur.
 Infection usually manifests by the incision becoming red, hot and painful, with possible discharge of fluid.
 If this infection is superficial (not going deep to the joint) this can usually be treated with antibiotics and an operation to wash the wound.
+A change of plastic bearing may be needed at times.
 In case of deep infection, which is fortunately rare, the artificial knee may need to be removed and replaced at a later date after the infection has been controlled.

-• Deep vein thrombosis and pulmonary embolus: deep vein thrombosis (DVT) is a blood clot in the veins of the leg.
+- Deep vein thrombosis and pulmonary embolus: deep vein thrombosis (DVT) is a blood clot in the veins of the leg.
 The blood clot can go into the general circulation and go to the lungs, which is termed as a pulmonary embolus.
-To reduce the risk of DVT you will be given medications as well as stockings on your legs.
-One of the best ways to prevent a DVT is to get the leg muscles moving as quickly as possible following your knee replacement surgery.
+To reduce the risk of DVT you will be given blood thinners as well as stockings on your legs.
+One of the best ways to prevent a DVT is to get the calf muscles working by ankle exercises and keeping yourself well hydrated.